txstc55/dancing-without-stars/README.md

 And then spoiler can rest.

+## IMPORTANT NOTE If you are making your own client
+Every time when you send something to server, make sure to append an `&` to the end of your string.
+This means the end of some data to the server.

+And when server send something back, it will have an `&` at the end too.
+Make sure to handle that.

 ## Run the server
 ```bash
 python3 game.py -H <host> -p <port> -f <filename> -s <size>